 The Number System

-• Apply and extend previous understandings of operations with fractions to add, subtract, multiply, and divide rational numbers.
+- Apply and extend previous understandings of numbers to the system of rational numbers.

 Expressions and Equations